stefantalpalaru/golib/README.md

 debug info unstripped because the Go runtime needs it.
-So use '-g' in your CFLAGS and make sure you don't have '-s' in LDFLAGS (already done in **golib**'s build system) and if you're a distribution packager make sure that the installed binaries are excepted from stripping.
+So use '-g' in your CFLAGS and make sure you don't have '-s' in LDFLAGS (already done in **golib**'s build system) and if you're a distribution packager make sure that the installed binaries are excepted from stripping, like in the [Gentoo ebuild][9].

 Don't be alarmed by the use of Pthreads. *libgo* only uses it for mutexes, the coroutines are proper user-space M:N coroutines just like in Go.